AI-capstone-project/VirtualTryOn.API/README.md

 # ...
     -- .editorconfig: A file that represents the standard for files. for example, every file should end with an empty line.
 Requires the editorconfig extension in vs code
     -- compose.yaml: A docker compose file that includes all services.
 It includes the download of checkpoints for webui, and the other services

+# Setup
+You should have docker compose.
+Installation guide is here: https://docs.docker.com/compose/install/linux/#install-using-the-repository after cloning the repo `cd` into the VirtualTryOn.API directoory
+1. run `docker compose --profile download up` to download necessary files for the webui pipeline
+2. Download the necessary checkpoints for stableviton and put them in the correct folder of `/fit_garment`.
+See the links for download in the folder structure above /fit_garment/checkpoints
+3. Download the necessary checkpoints for smplitex and put them in the correct folder of `/create_pose`, the the link for the download of SGHM-ResNet50.pth in the folder structure above /create_pose/
+4. run `docker compose --profile orchestration --profile fit_garment --profile auto --profile create_pose watch` This will take a while
+5. create an `.env` file with the secrets of supabase and duplicate it in `/create_pose/scripts` and `/orcehstration` folders within the docker containers.
+Because in the previous command you are doing a `watch`, when something is changed in the folder structure, it also changes your container's folder structure, so if you create the .env file in the two above folders and save them, they will be added to the containers.
+The other way is to use `docker cp` to copy files from host to the containers
+6. attach a shell to the `fit_garment` container and run `fastapi run orchestration/main.py --reload --port 80`
+7. attach a shell to the `create_pose` container and run `conda run -n smplitex --no-capture-output fastapi run app.py --reload`
+8. You should now be able to open this on your host machine's browser by going to http://0.0.0.0:8000/docs